-A balanced economy suggests that economic growth is sustainable, and the economy is growing across different sectors.
-A balanced economy has several key features.
+A balanced economy suggests that economic growth is sustainable in the long-term, and the economy is also growing across different sectors – and not focused on one particular industry or area.

 - Low inflation – avoiding an unsustainable boom and bust period of economic growth.

 - A balance between saving and consumption.
 An unbalanced economy would consume a high % of income.
 A more balanced economy would be saving a significant percentage of income to finance investment and future productive capacity.
 Without sufficient savings and investment, long-term growth will be constrained.

 - Trade balance.
 A balanced economy would have a balance between exports and imports – a low (or at least sustainable) current account deficit.
 If the economy is relying on imports and running a current account deficit, this is a sign of imbalance.
 A large current account deficit would need to be financed by capital inflows.

 - Housing market which is stable.
 A stable housing market helps to balance the economy.
 A rapid rise in house prices could cause a positive wealth effect and a temporary rise in spending – which later proves unsustainable.
 A booming housing market raises fear prices could fall in future.

 - Sustainable bank lending.
 A balanced economy needs a strong and stable finance sector.
 Firms need access to credit, but unlike the credit crunch, the bank lending needs to be sustainable and not dependent on other bank loans.